Dream of financial independence turns into family affair

 “When all of this was happening and the economy was going down,” Laurenty said, “just going in and talking to Yolanda made me feel like I could keep going.
 Those first two years, I did not think we were going to make it.”

-Yolanda Cowart, a certified business consultant for FSBDC at PCED, said that they instantly developed a relationship.
-Along with introducing Laurenty to tools for financial development, Cowart assisted in getting the business certified for the Republican National Convention small business network.
+Yolanda Goodloe, a certified business consultant for FSBDC at PCED, said that they instantly developed a relationship.
+Along with introducing Laurenty to tools for financial development, Goodloe assisted in getting the business certified for the Republican National Convention small business network.
 She also encouraged her to explore other certifications such as Pinellas County’s Small Business Enterprise program.

-Not only has Cowart developed a relationship with Laurenty, but also with Solution’s Business Development Manager and Laurenty’s daughter, Renee Tylicki.
+Not only has Goodloe developed a relationship with Laurenty, but also with Solution’s Business Development Manager and Laurenty’s daughter, Renee Tylicki.
 Tylicki is being groomed to take over the company when Laurenty retires.

-“It has been great to watch her grow into her role and evolve into the company as she is positioning herself to run the business when her mom retires,” Cowart said.
+“It has been great to watch her grow into her role and evolve into the company as she is positioning herself to run the business when her mom retires,” Goodloe said.

 Tylicki is just thankful she has access to the resources available at the FSBDC at PCED.